molily/molily.de/_posts/2019-02-03-testing-angular.md

 `describe` is a function that takes two parameters.
 The first parameter is a string with a human-readable name.
 Typically, contains the name of the class or function under test.
 For example, `describe('CounterComponent', /* … */)` for the suite that tests the `CounterComponent` class.
 The second parameter is a function containing the suite definition.

-`describe` blocks can be nested to structure big suites and divide them into sections:
+`describe` blocks can be nested to structure big suites and divide them into logical sections:

 ```typescript
 describe('Suite description', () => {